ljason18/Code-Runner/README.md

 Languages supported: Java, C/C++, Python

+Code may appear to be taking a long time to compile due to the program creating and removing docker containers for each execution.
 ## Requirments
 - Docker
     - This project is intended to be ran using a Linux distribution and not Windows